 To submit your application, you will need the following:

 - Bachelor's degree - please submit your degree certificate and your transcript of records.
-(If you do not yet have the degree certificate, you can also submit it later).
+If you do not have the degree certificate yet, you can also submit it before you start your studies.

 - 2-3 pieces of film work (film, screenplay/exposé for a screenplay or film analysis, links to films can be integrated in a pdf file)

 - uncommented list with 5 favourite films and series

 - Proof of English language proficiency